mathigon/textbooks/content/matrices/content.md

 > id: unit-j

-REVISE: put unit-i and unit-j side by side, so there's not so much emphasis on them.
+{.fixme} REVISE: put unit-i and unit-j side by side, so there's not so much emphasis on them.

 Now let's look at one point at a time how this might work.
 Let's rotate this point [A](target:a) at (0,3) ${t1 + 'º'}{t1|60|10,350,10} around the origin.
 Our rotated point is called [A'](target:ap).